sheggi/win-service-nginx/README.md

 [original post]( https://forum.nginx.org/read.php?2,236376)

-The official guide on setting up PHP as FastCGI on Windows http://wiki.nginx.org/PHPFastCGIOnWindows makes use of batch files.

-A fairly simple guide on setting up PHP as a service on Windows, with full start/stop/restart/status support.
+A fairly simple guide on setting up Nginx as a service on Windows, with full start/stop/restart/status support.

 Usage
 ---

-You can open the Services (win+run>services.msc) and start PHP, or type `net start PHP`.
+You can open the Services (win+run>services.msc) and start Nginx, or type `net start Nginx`.

- - `php-cgi-service start`
+ - `nginx-service start`
- - `php-cgi-service stop`
+ - `nginx-service stop`
- - `php-cgi-service status`
+ - `nginx-service status`
- - `php-cgi-service restart`
+ - `nginx-service restart`

 Installation
 ---